Zverik/Nik4/README.md

     ./nik4.py --fit route --add-layers route,stops --ppi 150 -a -6 osm.xml route.png

 You can list many layers, separating them with commas.
 And you can hide some layers:
-`--skip-layers contours,shields`.
+`--hide-layers contours,shields`.
 Obviously you can fit several layers at once, as well as specify a bounding box to include on a map.
 All layer names are case-sensitive, so if something does not appear, check your style file for exact layer names.